upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 - If Python is missing it installs it with your distro's package manager (`apt`, `dnf`, `pacman`, or `zypper`) and will ask for your `sudo` password.
-- If you see `permission denied: ./setup_and_run.sh`, the `chmod +x` step was skipped — run it once and it'll work from then on.
+- If you see `permission denied: ./setup_and_run.sh`, the `chmod +x` step was skipped- run it once and it'll work from then on.

 ---